darrenbrien/aws-bb-cmapss/README.md

 `python src/publisher.py 'data/train_*'  <- quotes matter or you'll just publish a single file :(

-### Navigate into the S3 area of the console
+## Part 2 - Run the glue crawler and perform some ETL

-1. Review the contents and structure of the submissions bucket
+1. Navigate into the S3 area of the console review the contents and structure of the submissions bucket

 2. We can see our data has arrived, we haven't really done much with it yet, just simulate a realtime (ish) data arrival